Skip to main content

-The Fifties Are Alive And Well in America’s Smallest Town
+The Fifties Are Alive and Well in America's Smallest Town

 The smallest town in the U.S. is stuck in 1950, where classic cars line the streets, and the buildings and stores have always stayed the same.
 Modern cars aren’t allowed in this tiny town called Elgin Park.